Author Andy Morris

 Let’s examine the user experience for a moment; You go to the mailbox, take out your key and open the box.
 The door doesn’t swing all the way open, so it’s partially in the way.
 The mailbox itself may be a little too high or too low to comfortably reach inside, depending on which mailbox you have.
 The box is also too small for two hands, so you have to use one hand to reach in.
 Now comes the fun part.
 Those large flyers are usually printed on stiff card stock and are exactly the width of the mailbox, which happens to be wider than the opening (there’s a slight frame around the opening).
 So you reach in, and try to grab your mail, only to have several of those large cards sitting flat against the bottom of the box.
 You try and grab them from the edge, but you can’t because they are the full width of the box.
 You try to slide them forward, but they won’t come out because of the frame around the opening.
 If you’re lucky, there’s no other important mail and in frustration you just crumple it and rip it out.
 If you’re unlucky, you have important mail (like a cheque or wedding invitation) sandwiched between two of these enormous flyers, so you’re stuck trying to gently scratch at the edge until you can lift it up a bit and get it out.

-At this point, you’re so frustrated and annoyed, you look at the flyer and vow to never visit the idiots who gave you this flyer in the first place.
+At this point, you’re so frustrated and annoyed, you look at the flyer and vow to never visit the idiots or the Source who gave you this flyer in the first place.
 At least, that’s what I do.
 So if your goal was to promote user delight towards your brand, you failed.
 Miserably.
 Taking the time to understand the user experience, and perhaps doing usability testing to make your flyer easier to grab, would go a long way towards putting your brand in a better light.

 The more you annoy your users, they less they want to interact with you.
 This is true of software and real life experience alike.
 It’s time to start applying UX to the real world.